Choi-SeokHeum/sample/RVIServerREADME.md

         $ ./RVIServer

-If the RVIServer application starts, two widgets( File Managing view, Historical view ) are displayed on windows.
+RVIServer application creates two widgets( File Managing view, Historical view ) displayed on windows.
+In the `deploy` directory of RVIServer, you can show the transferred JSON format files in `results` directory.